Tehama County Uber Accident Lawyers

 Common Causes Of Uber Accidents In Tehama County

 Uber drivers are expected to be courteous and professional at all times, especially when they’re on the road.
-Sadly, some would rather be careless, and their misdeeds affect others as well.
+Sadly, some may be careless, and their misdeeds affect others as well.

-- Failing To Follow Road Rules – Failing to obey or intentionally violating road rules include running stop signs or traffic lights, not using turn signals, tailgating, speeding, and other reckless driving behaviors.
+- Failing to Follow Road Rules — Failing to obey or intentionally violating road rules includes running stop signs or traffic lights, not using turn signals, tailgating, speeding, and other reckless driving behaviors.

 - Distracted Driving — Distracted driving takes the driver’s attention away from the road, which often leads to fatal crashes.
 It is also in the top ten most common causes of car crashes.

-- Driving Under The Influence – Alcohol and drugs impair the brain’s ability to process information and react quickly, leading to poor driving decisions.
+- Driving Under the Influence — Alcohol and drugs impair the brain’s ability to process information and react quickly, leading to poor driving decisions.
 Arash Law takes impaired driving very seriously.
-Seek DUI accident lawyers right away.
+Consider consulting our DUI accident lawyers if you’ve been hurt in this kind of accident.

 - Unsafe Roads — Potholes, uneven road surfaces, broken guardrails, objects blocking the road, and other road hazards can cause crashes.
 The government agency responsible for maintaining safe roads may be held responsible.